ryancbushman/ODVC/README.md

 [![R-CMD-check](https://github.com/ryancbushman/ODVC/actions/workflows/R-CMD-check.yaml/badge.svg)](https://github.com/ryancbushman/ODVC/actions/workflows/R-CMD-check.yaml)
 <!-- badges: end -->

-The goal of ODVC is to …
+The goal of ODVC is to provide tools that allow researchers to do optimal design of experiments for one-way and two-way nested random effects models.

 ## Installation